University of Reading cookie policy

 Bullying and Harassment Support

-We have a network of volunteer, trained Harassment Advisers across the University who are ready to offer support and advice.
-We have also recently introduced an online system allowing staff, students and visitors to campus to report sexual harassment, bullying and other incidents to the University
+We have a network of volunteers from across the University that form the Harassment Peer Support Network who are ready to offer support and advice.
+We have also recently introduced Report and Support, an online system allowing staff, students and visitors to campus to report sexual harassment, bullying and other incidents to the University

 Diversity Networks